Instructions for using Node.js on FI

 RewriteRule

-ensures that the URL shape
+ensures that URLs of the form

 www.fi.muni.cz/~xlogin/node-express-app/LIBOVOLNY_SUFFIX